Tyne and Wear Metro: Original fleet

-Since the Tyne and Wear Metro opened in 1980, it has operated using the same rolling stock.
-The fleet comprises a total of 87 (formerly 90, until March 2017) articulated units, known as Metrocars, which are numbered 4001–4090.
-The Metrocars are represented on TOPS, as the Class 599.
-When in service, Metrocars are normally coupled together in pairs and have a maximum speed of 80 km/h.
+Since the Tyne and Wear Metro opened in 1980, it operated using the same rolling stock for 46 years.
+The original fleet comprised a total of 87 (formerly 90, until March 2017) articulated units, known as Metrocars, which were numbered 4001–4090.
+The Metrocars were represented on TOPS as the Class 599.
+When in service, Metrocars were normally coupled together in pairs and had a maximum speed of 80 km/h.
 The first units to be built were two prototypes, numbered 4001 and 4002, which were delivered for testing in 1975.
 These were followed by 88 production units, which were built between 1978 and 1981.
 The design of the Metrocar was based on the Stadtbahnwagen B, a German light rail vehicle developed in the early 1970s.
 The units were built by Metro-Cammell, Washwood Heath.

-The fleet has been refurbished several times and several liveries have been used.
+The fleet was refurbished several times and several liveries were used.
 The original livery used at opening was cadmium yellow and white, in accordance with the colours used by the Tyne and Wear Passenger Transport Executive at the time.
 A mid-life refurbishment of the fleet, carried out in-house, took place between 1995 and 2000; a new livery was adopted consisting of red, green or blue bodies, with yellow front and rear ends, and triangles containing the Metro logo on the doors.

 A £20 million refurbishment of 86 Metrocars (originally all 90 were due to be refurbished) began in June 2010, with the goal of the refurbishment programme being to extend the service life of the fleet until 2025 prior to the delivery of new rolling stock.
 Each Metrocar was stripped down to its frame and built back up again, with the addition of improved disabled access and new door control systems, with renewed interiors, seating and lighting.
 A new black, grey and yellow livery was also adopted.
 Refurbishment work was completed five months ahead of schedule in August 2015.

+The final Metrocars ran in regular scheduled service on 26 June 2026, although units will still be used on the network occasionally.